Rebecca Roanhorse: Career

 Roanhorse had tried to write fantasy stories since her childhood and, as she told The New York Times, initially worked on "Tolkien knockoffs about white farm boys going on journeys", because she figured that is what readers wanted.

 In August 2017, Roanhorse's short story "Welcome to Your Authentic Indian Experience™" was published in Apex Magazine.'
 Her first novel Trail of Lightning was published on June 26, 2018, with a sequel, titled Storm of Locusts, published the year after.
 The series is an urban fantasy story set in Dinétah, formerly the Navajo reservation in the Southwestern United States, starring a Navajo character fighting in a post-apocalyptic world inhabited by Native American gods and monsters.
 Roanhorse also wrote the Between Earth and Sky series, beginning with Black Sun released in October 2020, and followed by Fevered Star (2022) and Mirrored Heavens (2024).
 The series is set in an secondary fantasy world inspired by various pre-Columbian American cultures.

 In March 2020, it was announced that "Welcome to Your Authentic Indian Experience™" was optioned by Amazon Studios for a potential film adaption.'
 In December 2021, the rights for Black Sun were auctioned by AMC Studios to be adapted as a television series.

 Roanhorse also wrote the Star Wars novel Resistance Reborn, published in November 2019, which is bridging the gap between the films Star Wars: Episode VIII – The Last Jedi and Episode IX – The Rise of Skywalker.
 Her second Star Wars novel Reign of the Empire: Edge of Abyss is set to be published in fall 2026.
 The second installment in the Reign of the Empire trilogy, it serves as a prequel of the television series Andor.

 On August 19, 2020, Roanhorse was announced as a contributing writer to Marvel Comics' Marvel's Voices: Indigenous Voices #1 anthology, which was released in November 2020.
 She wrote a story about Echo, joined by Weshoyot Alvitre on art.

 Roanhorse was also a writer on the first season of the 2023 television miniseries A Murder at the End of the World and the 2024 Marvel Cinematic Universe miniseries Echo.

-Reception
+Themes and reception

 In 2018 Roanhorse received the John W. Campbell Award for Best New Writer.
 Her short story "Welcome to Your Authentic Indian Experience™" won two major awards: the 2018 Hugo Award for Best Short Story and the 2017 Nebula Award for Best Short Story.
 The story also earned her nominations for the 2018 Locus Award for Best Short Story, the 2018 Theodore Sturgeon Award, and the 2018 World Fantasy Award for Best Short Fiction.